haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/prereq/php-centos.md

 *	<a href="#instgde-prereq-php55-install-centos">PHP 5.5 on CentOS</a>

 ## PHP 7 on CentOS {#php-centos-7}
-There is more than one way to install PHP 7.0.2 or later; the following is a suggestion only.
+There is more than one way to install PHP 7.0.2或更新; the following is a suggestion only.
 Consult a reference for additional options.

 {% collapsible To install PHP 7 on CentOS 6 or 7: %}